Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Introduction

 Now we introduce the relevant categories.

-\begin{definition} On the symplectic side, let $M^n \subset \CP{n-1}$ be a smooth hypersurface of degree $n$. $M^n$ is an $(n-2)$-dimensional Calabi-Yau.
+\begin{definition2} On the symplectic side, let $M^n \subset \CP{n-1}$ be a smooth hypersurface of degree $n$. $M^n$ is an $(n-2)$-dimensional Calabi-Yau.
 The Fukaya category $\mathcal{F}(M^n)$ (as defined in \cite{Abouzaid2012}) is a $\Z$-graded $\Lambda$-linear $A_{\infty}$ category.
 The split-closed derived Fukaya category $D^{\pi}\mathcal{F}(M^n)$ (see \cite[Section I.4]{Seidel2008} for the definition of the split-closed derived category of an $A_{\infty}$ category) is a split-closed $\Lambda$-linear triangulated $A_{\infty}$ category.
-We remark that the Fukaya category is a symplectic invariant (up to $A_{\infty}$ quasi-isomorphism), so it does not matter which smooth hypersurface $M^n$ we choose. \end{definition}
+We remark that the Fukaya category is a symplectic invariant (up to $A_{\infty}$ quasi-isomorphism), so it does not matter which smooth hypersurface $M^n$ we choose (they are all symplectomorphic by Moser's theorem). \end{definition2}

-\begin{definition} On the algebraic side, we define
+\begin{definition2} On the algebraic side, we define

 We set $\widetilde{N}^n_{nov} := \{w_{nov} = 0\} \subset \mathbb{P}_{\Lambda}^{n-1}$.
 We equip $\widetilde{N}^n_{nov}$ with the action of a finite group.
 Observe that the group